exigow/intellij-gdscript/readme.md

 ## Installation & Usage

 `./gradlew runIde` to execute IntelliJ IDEA instance with installed GDScript plugin.
+`./gradlew run` to download and upgrade built-in Godot classes (required for completion).

 NOTE: the first start may take a while.